Yosefgeda/blog-app/README.md

 <!-- GETTING STARTED -->
 ## 💻 Getting Started <a name="getting-started"></a>

+> Install ruby and ruby on rails on your system.
 > Check the db/schema.rb file to view the tables and associations.